BENEFITING: UNICEF USA

 - Let’s be friends on Facebook and Instagram!

 About the Partnership (in their words!)

 UNICEF and Special Olympics joined forces in 2008 to advance the rights of children with intellectual and developmental disabilities while providing communities worldwide the opportunity to learn and benefit from inclusion and acceptance of differences.
 Today, the partnership is active in more than 30 countries and every region around the globe.
-The U.S. Fund for UNICEF and Special Olympics believe that respecting, fulfilling and protecting the rights of children represent the foundation of human progress.
+UNICEF USA and Special Olympics believe that respecting, fulfilling and protecting the rights of children represent the foundation of human progress.

 I just love doing all of this and I can't thank you enough for your support!
 What I want more than anything is for all kids with disabilities to be included and for their parents to not be ashamed of them - every kid should feel special - it feels so good!
-Please join me in helping Special Olympics and the U.S. Fund for UNICEF make a better world for kids with disabilities.
+Please join me in helping Special Olympics and UNICEF USA make a better world for kids with disabilities.